carbon-language/carbon-lang/docs/design/interoperability/README.md

 #### User-defined types

-> TODO: Handling of user-defined types should be addressed after a design for
+> TODO: Handling of user-defined types should be addressed.
-> structs is ready.

 #### Vocabulary types